alex-greff/java-space-invaders/README.md

 ## Game Mechanics
 * **Health Pack** - Shooting/colliding with one of these replenishes 1 health-point to yourself.
 ### Enemies
 There are three classes of enemies each will varying amounts of health.
+Shooting an enemy deals one health point of damage to it.
 Colliding with an enemy results in a net health loss to your ship of its remaining health before impact.
 So colliding with an enemy with a remaining 3 health would result in your ship loosing 3 health-points.

 The following enemy classes are: